Nüdi Qiying Zhuan: Reception and legacy

-Nüdi Qiying Zhuan has received favourable though comparatively modest attention from readers and scholars.
-On the Chinese reading platform Douban, it holds an average rating of around seven out of ten, with users praising Liang Yusheng's refined prose, classical allusions, and moral complexity, while some consider the pacing slower than in his more action-driven works.
+Nüdi Qiying Zhuan has received favourable but relatively modest attention from readers and scholars.
+On Douban, it holds an average rating of around seven out of ten, with users praising Liang Yusheng's refined prose, classical allusions, and moral complexity, while some consider the pacing to be slower than his other novels.

 Nüdi Qiying Zhuan has been described in essays as one of Liang Yusheng's more "literary" and introspective novels.
-Some commentators have speculated that its dense historical content and tragic tone have limited its appeal for screen adaptation, as unlike many of Liang Yusheng's other novels, it has not yet been made into a film or television series.
+Commentators believe that the novel's dense historical content and tragic tone have limited its appeal for screen adaptation because, unlike some of Liang Yusheng's other works, Nüdi Qiying Zhuan has never been adapted into film or television.